 Is there anything negative about picking Edgartown for where to stay on Martha’s Vineyard?

-Well, the exclusive setting makes the rates at hotels in Edgartown steeper.
+Well, the fancy setting makes the rates at hotels in Edgartown steeper.
 So if traveling on a budget, you might find the other alternatives for where to stay when visiting Martha’s Vineyard more appealing.

-Pick Edgartown for: Elegant Martha’s Vineyard lodging.
+Pick Edgartown for: Timeless elegance.

-Recommended hotels in Edgartown
+Best hotels in Edgartown

-The Sydney features boutique accommodations spread across two buildings.
+- The Sydney – The Sydney features boutique accommodations spread across two buildings.
 The Main House is perfect for those who prefer a contemporary style, while the historic Captain’s House is a gift for all history buffs out there.
 When hunger calls, grab a bite at the on-site L’Etoile, beautifully set in the Captain’s House.

 In the Down-Island region, Oak Bluffs is sandwiched between Edgartown and Vineyard Haven.
 It’s an alternative for where to stay on Martha’s Vineyard that offers more playfulness than the other island towns.